adamcharnock/lightbus-examples/lightbus_examples/01_simple/README.md

-Initial Example Project
+Simple Lightbus Project
 =======================

-This example project contains two web servers, neither of which contain any lightbus functionality.
+This example project contains two web servers which communicate via lightbus.
-*We will build upon this project in subsequent examples.*

 The web servers are as follows: